te2dy/marianne/.github/README.md

 Marianne uses the system fonts.
 In concrete terms, it does not load new files to display your texts and thus gains in speed.
 In addition, the use of such fonts brings an appreciable graphic continuity to your digital ecosystem.

+This is a customizable theme.
+You can add a logo, switch from a light to a dark color scheme, change the font, add links to your social accounts… It’s up to you!

-Finally, this theme adapts to all formats.
+Finally, Marianne theme adapts to all formats.
 It keeps its characteristics on tablet and mobile.

-## Features
-Marianne has some simple features:

-- Logo.
-- Featured posts.
-- Featured images.
-- Menus.

-It is available in English and French.

-Marianne is in full development.
-Soon, you should be able to make many customizations, such as changing fonts, colors.
-You can download the beta version by following [this link](https://github.com/te2dy/marianne/releases/tag/1.3-beta) to try it.

 ### Install Marianne

 The Marianne theme can be downloaded from any WordPress installation from the [official WordPress theme directory](https://wordpress.org/themes/marianne/).

 To install it: